Iceland · tool

 Insider timing tips

-- •Shoulder seasons (April-May and September-October) offer a balance of decent weather, fewer crowds, and lower prices, with a good chance of seeing the Northern Lights in the autumn.
+- •Shoulder seasons (April-May, September-October) offer a balance: fewer crowds and lower prices than summer, with a reasonable chance of seeing the Northern Lights in the autumn.

 Ready to plan your Reykjavik trip?